sforest81/en/source/_posts/introduction.md

 ## News

 - **Positions are open for graduate students and postdocs.
 Contact Lin Wang for details.**
+- 2024.12: Lin Wang was appointed as the Co-Chair of the CLIVAR/GEWEX Asian-Australian Monsoon Working Group.
+- 2024.12：Lin Wang was appointed as the Exectutive Co-Chief Editor of [Journal of Meteorological Research](http://jmr.cmsjournal.net/)-[JMR](https://link.springer.com/journal/13351), the flagship journal of the Chinese Meteorological Society.
+- 2024.11：Lin Wang was appointed as the Chair of the Commission of Dynamical Meteorology, Chinese Meteorological Society.
+- 2024.10：[ICDM Workshop 2024: Linking Weather and Climate Dynamics Across Scales](https://icdm2024.nju.edu.cn/) was successfully held in Nanjing.
+- 2024.09：Miss.
+Luyao Sun got her M.S. degree and joined the Fujian Meteorological Bureau as a forecaster.
+- 2024.08：Dr. Wenqi Zhang got funding from the National Natural Science Foundation of China.
+- 2024.07：China-Norway Workshop on the Arctic Climate System was held in Bergen, Norway.
+- 2024.06：The session AS35 'Extratropical Large-scale Atmospheric Circulation Variability and Extreme Events Across Scales: Understanding, Modeling, and Prediction' was successfully held during the AOGS 2024 Annual Meeting in Pyeongchang, Korea.
 - 2024.03：[ICDM Workshop 2024: Linking Weather and Climate Dynamics Across Scales](https://icdm2024.nju.edu.cn/) will be held in Nanjing this October.
 Abstract submissions are welcome.
 - 2024.01：Dr. Peiqiang Xu was appointed as an Associate Editor of the Quarterly Journal of the Royal Meteorological Society
 - 2024.01：Lin Wang received the 2023 Best Reviewer Award from Science China Earth Sciences